OverviewAiguille du Refuge m. 3057

 - A. Take the Grands Montets cable-car to the middle station (Lognan) m.
 1973

 From here follow an unpaved road, then the trail getting the orographic left side moraine (the right hand side by walking) of the Glacier d’Argentière.
-Walk on the moraine as far as the height of 2250 m., lightly descending on a trail getting the flat start of the glacier, follow the glacier, then again the trail on the moraine as far as a system of iron stairways climbing the slabs overlooking the glacier.
+Walk on the moraine as far as the altitude of 2250 m., lightly descending on a trail getting the flat start of the glacier.
+Follow briefly the glacier, then again the trail on the moraine as far as a system of iron stairways climbing the slabs overlooking the glacier.
 Climb the stairways to the summit of the moraine.
-A good and panoramic path follows the moraine, ending at the junction between the Glacier d’Argentière and the Glacier des Rognons.
-Downclimb some granite blocks (yellow marks) to get the flat surface of the Glacier d’Argentière, walking at first on the right side (by walking), then in the middle, finally traversing to the left side to take a good path leading to the hut.
-Longer but easier approach.
+A good and panoramic path follows the moraine, ending at the junction between the Glacier d’Argentière and the Glacier des Rognons on the right.
+Downclimb some granite blocks (yellow marks) to get the flat surface of the Glacier d’Argentière, walking at first on the right side, then in the middle, finally traversing to the left side to take a good path leading to the Refuge d’Argentière.
+Easier but longer approach.
 From 3,30 to 4 hours from the Cable-Car station.

 - B. Take the Grand Montets cable car to the upper station of Grands Montets m.
 3297